 template_engine: liquid front matter.

-Regardless of which template engine you pick, whether it’s Liquid or ERB or something else, Bridgetown has got you covered.
+Regardless of which template engine you pick, whether it’s Liquid, ERB, Serbea, or something else, Bridgetown has got you covered.
 We continue to look for ways to make switching engines easier while reducing the number of “sharp edges” that can arise to differences in how various template engines process content, so please don’t hesitate to let us know if you run in to any issues.